SUP PUMP

 Are electric paddle board pumps better than manual ones?

-A few key things to consider when deciding if an electric or manual paddleboard pump is right for you.
-Electric pumps will be more expensive than manual ones, but they will also save you time and energy.
+There are a few key things to consider when deciding whether an electric or manual paddleboard pump is right for you.
+Electric pumps are more expensive than manual ones but will save time and energy.

 If you like to paddle board often, then an electric pump is probably the way.